larsreed/testdata/README.md

 ### SequenceOf ###
 This is one of the few `BareGenerator`s, thus, it will only produce lists, not streams.
-It takes a list of generators (which may be weighted, the default weight is 1); when producing output, the input generators are called in sequence, each adding a set of records to the result.
-In default mode, each generator contributes a number of records relative to its weight, the total will then be close to N.  In absolute mode &ndash; after calling `makeAbsolute` &ndash; each generator contributes `N*weight` records.
+It takes a list of generators (which may be weighted, the default weight is 1); when producing output, the input generators are called in sequence, each adding a set of values to the result.
+In default mode, each generator contributes a number of values relative to its weight, the total will then be close to N.  In absolute mode &ndash; after calling `makeAbsolute` &ndash; each generator contributes `N*weight` records.

 This might not seem very useful, but when generating to file (etc), it is usually easier to collect the individual  generators in this generator, rather than specifying `ToFile/append` for each input.

+A sample from `LongerSample`:

+    // The generators are all set -- create result toFile(fileName=resultFile, noOfRecords = recordsBase) {
+        SequenceOf().makeAbsolute().addWeighted(
+            (customerFact, customerGenerator),
+            (productFact, productGenerator),
+            (orderFact, orderGenerator),
+            (orderLineFact, orderLineGenerator))
+    }

 It takes two type parameters: